-There are income protection policies specifically for doctors.
-They pay a replacement income should you suffer an accident or sickness which prevents you from working.
+Income Protection for doctors will pay out a replacement income should you suffer an accident or sickness that prevents you from working.
+As a policy it aims to:

-- It pays out a monthly tax-free income if anything medically prevents you from working as a doctor.
+- Pay out a monthly tax-free income if anything medically prevents you from working as a doctor

-- It can be used to cover your core outgoings – everything from your mortgage / rent, bills and utilities to groceries and car running costs.
+- Cover your core outgoings – everything from your mortgage / rent, household bills and utilities to groceries and car running costs

-- Insure between 50% and 70% of your pre-tax (gross) earnings depending on your insurer.
+- Protect between 50% and 70% of your pre-tax (gross) earnings depending on the insurer

-- It can cover you if you work as an employee for the NHS, as a locum or as a partner in your own practice.
+- Cover you if you work as an employee for the NHS, as a locum GP, or as a partner in your own practice.

 EXPERT OPINION 🤓